ovolmar/udaCapstone-app/README.md

 kubectl get svc,deployment
 ```

+To update the deployment you could either run kubectl apply -f infrastructure/greenpod.yml or change the container version in infrastructure/bluepod.yml

 To verify that the app is working, write your deployment's IP into your browser using port 80, like